-The designer mentions all of the above in his proposal and assesses the required fee as being on the low end of the range of fees.
-The project category ranges between C for building civils and A for parking lots.
-The designer feels that the fee should be relatively low at around 6% of the cost of works at a R10million project value.
-He then adjusts this for the project value by following the 6% line on Figure 4-1 above to the R100 million project value.
-The resulting fee is just below the minimum of 4% shown in the graph.
-The designer assesses the time and a cost associated with designing the works in more detail and confirms that 3.7% or R3.7 million will probably cover his costs and he proposes this amount without any further adjustment required should the cost of Works increase without changing the scope of work.
+The consulting engineer assesses the required fee for the services as being on the low end of the range of fees.
+The project category is E ie. between 10% and 13% for a cost of works of R10million.
+The designer feels that the fee or around 11% of the cost of works at a R10million cost of works should be reasonable.
+He then adjusts this for the project value by following the 11% line on Figure 4-1 to the R50 million cost of the works.
+The resulting fee is around 9%.
+The consulting engineer assesses the inputs and related risks associated with the services in more detail based on the investigations, drawings and specifications that will be required and confirms that a R5.4million fee represents reasonable remuneration.
+He therefore proposes this amount as a lump sum without any further adjustment required should the cost of works increase without changing the scope of work.

-The client is comfortable that the designer knows that the design should not involve too many difficulties and that the proposed fee seems reasonable and appoints the designer to carry out the designs.
+The client is comfortable that the consulting engineer will provide good quality services and that the proposed fee seems reasonable and appoints the consulting engineer to provide the services.

-(2) Complex Urban Road
+(2) Complex Urban Interchange

 A client calls for bids for an urban interchange to alleviate congestion.
 The bidding document includes minimal details of the required interchange.

-The estimated cost of works provided by the client is R180million
+The estimated cost of works provided by the client is R200million

-The designer understands that the interchange is in an area with complex road geometry and will require interfaces with numerous services.
-The designer is also aware that the client is relatively uncertain of the required scope of work and is a poor payer.
+Consulting engineer A understands that the interchange is in an area with complex road geometry and will require interfaces with numerous services.
+He is also aware that the project scope is poorly defined and that the client does not normally pay within 30 days.

-The designer assesses the project category as D and that a fee of at least 11% at R10million cost of works should be applicable.
+The consulting engineer assesses the project category as D (9% to 11% at R10million cost of works) and that a fee of at least 11% at R10million cost of works should be applicable.

-He adjusts the fees by following the 11% line in the above graph on Figure 4-1 to a project value of R180 million and reads off the percentage fee as 8%.
+He adjusts the fees by following the 11% line in the above graph on Figure 4-1 to a project value of R200 million and reads off the percentage fee as 8%.

-The experienced designer assesses the cost of carrying out the investigations and designs and how much of this work will be paid as additional services.
-He feels that the 8% is too low for the design and bids $10\% \times R180\ 000\ 000 = R18\ 000\ 000$ for the work and elaborates on the difficulties involved and the skilled staff that will be brought to bear on the project.
-He qualifies his bid that if the cost of the Works increases his fee should be adjusted based on his percentage fee of 10%.
+The consulting engineer assesses the cost of carrying out the investigations and designs and how much of his effort will be paid as additional services.
+He feels that the 8% is too low for the design and bids a percentage fee 9% based on the ultimate cost of works and elaborates on the difficulties involved and the skilled staff that will have to be brought to bear on the project. works